The Fortunes: Later work

 The keyboard player in the original line-up, David Carr, lived and worked in Hollywood, California, doing session work, frequently working with The Ventures and also Kim Fowley.
 Carr died on 12 July 2011 from a heart attack.

 Since 2011, the Fortunes have continued to appear on various 1960s theatre package shows with other artists of the era.
 Additionally, they have appeared in their own Past and Present theatre show and in 2015 released the accompanying Past and Present live album.

 In 2018 the Fortunes successfully toured Australia and keyboard player Bob Jackson retired later in the year due to ill health.
-He was replaced by ex Merseybeats and Tornados keyboard player and vocalist Chris Hutchison.
-The band continues to feature on 1960s theatre shows such as "Sensational 60s" and "Sixties Gold" as well as cruise appearances and toured the Netherlands, Belgium and Germany in 2022.
+He was replaced by ex-Merseybeats and Tornados keyboard player and vocalist Chris Hutchison.

+The band continued to feature on 1960s theatre shows such as "Sensational 60s" and "Sixties Gold" as well as cruise appearances and toured the Netherlands, Belgium and Germany in 2022.

-Glen Dale died at a hospice care facility after a battle with heart disease, on 13 January 2019, at age 79.
+Former Fortunes singer Glen Dale died at a hospice care facility after a battle with heart disease, on 13 January 2019, at age 79.
 Singer Shel Macrae died in 2022 at the age of 77.

+The band appeared on the Happy Together Tour in the US during the summer of 2026 with US acts of the 1960s era, including The Association, The Cowsills, Ron Dante of The Archies, Jason Scheff (formerly of Chicago), Gary Puckett and The Vogues.
+On the Happy Together site, guitarist Smitham reported: "The eagle eyed among you might have seen someone else up there onstage with Ed, Chris and Glenn in America.
+It's just a temporary thing, and I can only thank Bob Cowsill of The Cowsills for standing in for me for a few days as I've had to fly back to the UK for another little 'heart adjustment'.
+Nothing too serious, and I am booked on a flight back to a show at GLC Live at 20 Monroe in Grand Rapids on Tuesday August 11......."

 Streaming Hits in the 2020s

 In 2021 the Fortunes had two hit singles on the Amazon, Spotify and iTunes download charts with "Never Too Far" (Smitham/Mooney) and "One Special Moment" (Smitham) the band's first chart entries since 1972.
 The band resumed a UK theatre tour as part of the Sensational 60s Experience package in October 2021 and released an album "Special Moments" in December 2021.

-The Fortunes signed to US label "Creative & Dreams" in 2022, releasing the singles "Hello My Friend" and "One Special Moment (US Remix), both hits on the UK Heritage Chart, hosted by Mike Read.
-In 2023 the Fortunes again charted in the Heritage Charts with their live cover of Dusty Springfield's 60s hit "I Just Don't Know What to Do with Myself".
+The Fortunes then signed to US label Creative & Dreams in 2022, releasing the singles "Hello My Friend" and "One Special Moment (US Remix), both hits on the UK Heritage Chart, hosted by Mike Read.

+In 2023 the Fortunes again charted in the Heritage Charts with their live cover of Dusty Springfield's hit "I Just Don't Know What to Do with Myself".
+This was from the Sixty Years album released in March 2023.